Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

+\Cref{thm:power:main} gives a slightly sharper finite-sample bound that implies \eqref{eq:intro:pw:simple}.
+The loss it uses is the quantity by which the variance inequality (\cref{thm:infdtr:vi}) bounds the excess risk from below, and hence the quantity our proof technique controls directly.
+It penalizes large values of $\ol m{m_n}$ only with power $\alpha$ while retaining an $L^2$-type error for small values of $\ol m{m_n}$:

-Strikingly, the only assumptions required for this parametric rate are the moment condition $\sigma_\alpha < \infty$ and the Hadamard structure of $\mc Q$.
-Moreover, the highest-order moment $\sigma_\alpha$ appears in $C$ multiplied by a factor that decreases with $n$, so that for sufficiently large samples the risk is controlled primarily by the lower-order moment $\sigma_{2\alpha-2}$ or $\sigma_{2-\alpha}$.
-With a more refined analysis (\cref{cor:infdtr:improved} \ref{cor:infdtr:improved:low}), we can show that $\sigma_{2\alpha-2}$ is always the dominating moment.
-This highlights the robustness of power Fréchet means, making them particularly attractive in settings with heavy-tailed data.
+Strikingly, the only assumptions required for this parametric rate are the moment condition $\sigma_\alpha < \infty$ (i.e., less than two moments if $\alpha<2$) and the Hadamard structure of $\mc Q$.
+Moreover, the highest-order moment $\sigma_\alpha$ appears in the rate multiplied by a factor that decreases with $n$, so that for sufficiently large samples the risk is controlled primarily by the lower-order moment $\sigma_{2\alpha-2}$.
+This highlights the robustness of power Fr\'echet means, making them particularly attractive in settings with heavy-tailed data.

+While $\ol{m}{m_n} = \Op(n^{-1/2})$ is the optimal rate for general distributions (\cref{cor:lower:alpha}), we show that convergence is faster for distributions with large small ball probabilities near $m$ (\cref{cor:fast:entropy:power}): Assume there are $b\in\Rpp$ and $\beta \in (\alpha, 2)$ such that

+for all sufficiently small $x\in\Rpp$.
+Then we have $\ol{m}{m_n} = \Op(n^{-\frac{1}{2(\beta-1)}})$ and this rate is optimal for distributions satisfying \eqref{eq:intro:smallball} and $\sigma_{2\alpha-2} < \infty$ (\cref{cor:lower:alpha}).
+For the fast rates, in contrast to our other results, we require the space $\mc Q$ to be finite dimensional in some sense, as we use a different proof technique.
+Apart from this requirement, fast rates can occur in any Hadamard space whenever $\alpha<2$.